Andrea Klump

-Andrea Martina Klump (born 13 May 1957) is a former far-left terrorist.
+Andrea Martina Klump (born 13 May 1957) is a convicted far-left terrorist.

 Early life

 From 1978 to 1981 Klump studied Ethnology, Sociology and Political Science in Frankfurt/Main.
 In 1984, she went underground.
 She was the girlfriend of a fellow activist, Horst Ludwig Meyer, who is known to have been member of the Red Army Faction (RAF).
 Her potential membership of the RAF has never been proven.